Psygnosis: Sale to Sony and expansion

 Despite being owned by Sony, Psygnosis retained a degree of independence from its parent company during this period and continued to develop and publish titles for other platforms, including the Sega Saturn and the Nintendo 64.
+The company hired Perfect Entertainment to port its PlayStation output to the Sega Saturn.
 This caused friction between Psygnosis and Sony, and in 1996 Sony engaged SBC Warburg's services in finding a buyer for Psygnosis.
 However, though bids reportedly went as high as $300 million (more than ten times what Sony paid for the company just three years before), after six months Sony rescinded its decision to sell Psygnosis.
 Relations between the two companies had improved during this time, and Sony became reconciled to Psygnosis releasing games for competing platforms.
-Shortly after, Psygnosis took over distribution of its own titles, a task that Sony had been handling following the buyout.
+Shortly after, Psygnosis took over sales, marketing and distribution of its own titles, a task that Sony had been handling following the buyout.

+In early 1998, Psygnosis attempted to start a new franchise by releasing a mascot-based title, Rascal, for the PlayStation in hopes of securing a mascot like Crash Bandicoot did for fellow Sony-owned company SCEA, but it failed at sales.
+In 1998, the company signed a deal with Microsoft for the license to produce PlayStation versions of Windows titles, but the deal apparently fell through.
+Also that year, the company considered entering a deal with GT Interactive for the North American rights, but the deal fell through.
+In late 1998, Midway Home Entertainment acquired publishing rights to Wipeout 64, while THQ purchased the publishing rights to Destruction Derby 64.

+In 1998, Eidos Interactive purchased most of Psygnosis' European publishing operations, while the American operations were merged into 989 Studios.
+Sony decided to sell Psygnosis a second time in 1998, and the company offered a deal to sell itself to Eidos Interactive, but the deal collapsed.
+In January 1999, the company signed a deal with Activision for North American distribution rights of its titles, which came effect on February 1, 1999, and workers moved from Foster City to San Mateo soon afterwards.
+The studios in Europe had shuttered down around 1998 and 1999, with the exception of the London/Camden studio, and the Leeds studio, which shuttered in 2001, while the San Francisco development division also shuttered in 1999.
+The France development division was sold by Sony to Infogrames in 1999.

 Studio Camden

 Psygnosis had a subsidiary studio at Camden Town which developed Blast Radius, Kingsley's Adventure and Team Buddies.
-It was moved to Sony as a separate studio named SCE Studio Camden and released Dropship: United Peace Force before being merged with Team Soho into London Studio.
+It was moved to Sony as a separate studio after Sony folded Psygnosis, named SCEE Studio Camden and released Dropship: United Peace Force before being merged with Team Soho into London Studio.